Dr. Robert D. Wexler

-Vice President, Dean, Whizin Center for Continuing Education
+Vice President & Dean of the Whizin Center for Continuing Education

 Sam Levitt joined American Jewish University in January 2009 to oversee operations & auxiliary services.
 He earned his BA in Judaic Studies at University of California, San Diego, with minors in Law & Society and Biology.
 He earned his MBA in Nonprofit Management from American Jewish University in 2007, receiving the David Lieber School of Graduate Studies Professional Leadership Award.
 His MBA Capstone was titled “Mergers in the Nonprofit World: Their Impact on the Organizations Involved and the Communities They Serve.”

-As Senior Director of Facilities & Auxiliary Services at American Jewish University, Sam is responsible for the daily operational aspects of the University at both the Familian and Brandeis-Bardin Campuses.
+As Vice President of Facilities & Auxiliary Services at American Jewish University, Sam is responsible for the daily operational aspects of the University at both the Familian and Brandeis-Bardin Campuses.
 In addition, he oversees the conference, catering and other auxiliary units throughout the Institution.